Loading...

 Navigate criminal proceedings.

 Booking Process at Lipscomb Jail: The booking process involves documenting your arrest, taking your fingerprints and photograph, and recording your personal information.
 You will be searched and your belongings will be secured.
+The Lipscomb County Sheriff's Office operates 24/7, so processing can occur at any time.

 When You Can Make Phone Calls: You should be allowed to make a phone call soon after the booking process is complete.

-How Bail Works in Lipscomb: Bail is a financial guarantee that you will appear in court as required.
+How Bail Works in Lipscomb County: Bail is a financial guarantee that you will appear in court as required.
 In Lipscomb County, the bail amount for a first-time DUI offense can vary.
 You can pay the bail yourself, or you can use a bail bondsman.
 Bail bondsmen typically charge a percentage (usually 10-15%) of the total bail amount as their fee.
 They post the full bail amount on your behalf.

 Missing deadlines in a DUI case can have serious consequences.
 Here are some key dates to keep in mind: